Nemi ships: Construction

+The species selected were known to work well for Mediterranean shipbuilding.
+Shipwrights used oak for the keel and the end posts, the ship's spine.
+They also used oak for the internal framing, the through-beams, and the stanchions.
+Naturally curved timbers were employed for the posts and frames.
+Mediterranean shipbuilders prized softwoods like pine and fir for their flexibility and resistance to water.
+They provided the planking on the exterior hull and the thickened timbers on the exterior and interior, the wales and stringers, all of which had to be bent into place.

-The hull had been sheathed in three layers of lead sheeting to protect the timbers from shipworms; as there are none in fresh water lakes, this design feature was not only costly but useless.
-It is evidence that the ships hulls were constructed following standardised Roman shipbuilding techniques rather than being purpose-built.
-The topside timbers were protected by paint and tarred wool with many surfaces decorated with marble, mosaics, and gilded copper roof tiles.
+The hull had been sheathed in three layers of lead sheathing to protect the timbers from shipworms; as there are none in freshwater lakes, this design feature was not only costly of effort and weight but useless.
+It is evidence that the ships' hulls were constructed following standardised Roman shipbuilding techniques rather than being purpose-built.
+The topside timbers were protected by paint and tarred wool and many of their surfaces decorated with marble, mosaics, and gilded copper roof tiles.
 There was a lack of coordination between the structure of the hull and that of the superstructures, which suggests that naval architects designed the hulls, and civil architects then designed the superstructure to use the space available after the hulls were completed.
-After their recovery, the ships hulls were found to be completely empty and unadorned.
+After their recovery, the ships' hulls were found to be completely empty and unadorned.